 Fruit licorice, like Twizzlers, benefits from a complementary pairing: a modern cider with cherry or berries.
-Big Fish Cider Company’s Church Hill Blush is a lovely option because of its balance and tasteful use of raspberries.
-This is a way to pair like with like, and use the berry notes of a semi-dry cider to bridge the gap to a sweeter, chewy candy, like Twizzlers.
+Michigan Cherry Fruit Belt from Virtue Cider is a lovely option because of its balance and tasteful use of local cherries.
+This is a way to pair like with like, and use the fruity notes of a semi-dry cider to bridge the gap to a sweeter, chewy candy, like Twizzlers.

 There’s something so special about M&M’s.
 Perhaps it’s the fact that this is the only candy that delivers both technicolor, bright hues and chocolate.
-I recommend pairing M&M’s with a semi-dry cider that uses only apples.
-Oyster River Winegrowers Hoboken Station Cider will keep you and your guests haunting the cider table for more.
-What I especially like about this pairing is that the a semi-dry cider allows the sweet milk chocolate to play merrily across the palate, without turning bitter or sickly sweet.
-The Hoboken Station cider is unfiltered and made with spontaneous fermentation, which lends a tangy, wild quality, perfect for the spirit of Halloween.
+I recommend pairing M&M’s with a dry, spontaneously fermented cider that uses only apples.
+Oyster River Winegrowers Wildman Cider will keep you and your guests haunting the cider table for more.
+What I especially like about this pairing is that the cider allows the sweet milk chocolate to play merrily across the palate, without turning bitter or sickly sweet.
+Wildman Cider, made with made with apples gathered from wild seedling trees, is unfiltered and made with native yeast fermentation that’s bottle conditioned with no sulfites added, which lends a tangy, feral quality, perfect for the spirit of Halloween.

-I know it’s already a controversial opinion to like candy corn at all, but this is the hill I will die on.
+I know it’s already a controversial opinion to like candy corn, but this is the hill I will die on.
 There is a time and place for candy corn, and obviously it’s Halloween.
 Because this candy is such a delicate expression of sweetness, I want something that will blend with that.
-Perry is perfect, because it has sugars in the fresh pear juice that cannot ferment into alcohol.
-Even a fully fermented perry will have some very natural, fruity sweetness.
-Stem Ciders’ Perry is a special release that uses heritage varieties of pears to great effect.
-The aromas and delicacy of this perry might be enough to sway even candy corn naysayers!
+Pear cider is perfect, because it has sugars in the fresh pear juice that cannot ferment into alcohol, and blended with the apple cider, will maintain a very natural, fruity sweetness.
+Stem Ciders’ Pear Cider is blend of fresh-pressed pears and apples with notes of caramel and a crisp finish.
+The aromas and delicacy of this might be enough to sway even candy corn naysayers!

 Red Hots®: Henney’s Vintage Still Cider